RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 ## Initializing main file

-Lets name the main component `ExampleCriterionContainer`.jsx' here.
-As we will not use the reducers for that example, the 'main.js' file should hold the following code:
+Lets name the main component `ExampleCriterionContainer.jsx` here.
+As we will not use any reducer for that example, the 'main.js' file should hold the following code:
 ```js
 initPlugin(ExampleCriterionContainer, pluginInfo, getReducer, messages, styles)
 ```